-Section \ref{SecEGTRSs} introduces \emph{Equational Generalized Term Rewriting Systems (\egtrs{s})} $\cR=(\Symbols,\SPredicates,\mu,E,H,R)$ and show how to to use the aforementioned abstract results to prove confluence modulo of \egtrs{s}.
-In particular, we show that a modification of the treatment of the conditional part of clauses in $H$ and $R$ (with respect to what is described in \cite[Section 7.3]{Lucas_LocalConferenceOfConditionalAndGeneralizedTermRewritingSystems_JLAMP24} for \gtrs{s}) is necessary for \egtrs{s} to fit Jouannaud and Kirchner's framework.
+Section \ref{SecEGTRSs} introduces \emph{Equational Generalized Term Rewriting Systems (\egtrs{s})} $\cR=(\Symbols,\SPredicates,\mu,E,H,R)$ and shows how to use the aforementioned abstract results to prove confluence modulo of \egtrs{s}.
+In particular, we show that a modification of the treatment of the conditional part of clauses in $H$ and $R$ (with respect to what is described in \cite[Section 7.3]{Lucas_LocalConfluenceOfConditionalAndGeneralizedTermRewritingSystems_JLAMP24} for \gtrs{s}) can be used for \egtrs{s} to fit Jouannaud and Kirchner's framework.